 Fund Financial Statements - Financial statements of the reporting entity are organized into funds, each of which is considered to be a separate accounting entity.
-Each fund is accounted for by providing a separate set of self-balancing accounts, which constitute its assets, liabilities, net position/fund equity, revenues, and expenditures/expenses.
+Each fund is accounted for by providing a separate set of self-balancing accounts, which constitute its assets, deferred outflows, liabilities, deferred inflows, net position/fund equity, revenues, and expenditures/expenses.